Mannington Adura Max Vinyl | Adura Max and Adura Max APEX

 You can see our overview article of the different Audra vinyl flooring ranges here, but in this article we will be looking more closely at two of them: the Adura Max and Adura MaxAPEX ranges.

-Click here for our Adura Rigid flooring review.
+Click here for our Adura Rigid flooring report.

 Adura Max and Adura MaxAPEX are what you might call second generation luxury vinyl plank flooring, also sometimes referred to as rigid core flooring.